Looking for a poodle rescue in Florida? You may not be alone in your search.

 Adoption Process Highlights

 The adoption process starts by filling out an online application.
-This rescue requires that the new family has a fenced yard, financial resources to care for a poodle including the high grooming costs and the time to spend with the dog to properly care for these dogs.
+This rescue requires that the new family has a fenced yard, financial resources to care for a poodle including the high grooming costs and the time to spend with the dog to properly care for them.
 They require a home visit.

 Finding a dog at Standard Poodle Rescue in Florida.